George H.W. Bush hospitalized following wife's funeral - WDEF

 Former President George H.W.
 Bush was admitted to a Houston hospital Sunday after contracting an infection, according to a statement from his office Monday evening.
 The 41st president of the United States is 93 years old.

-“President Bush was admitted to the Houston Methodist Hospital yesterday after contracting an infection that spread to his blood,” the statement read.
+“President Bush was admitted to the Houston Methodist Hospital yesterday after contracting an infection that spread to his blood,” a statement from family spokesman Jim McGrath read.
 “He is responding to treatments and appears to be recovering.
 We will issue additional updates as events warrant.”

 Former presidents Bill Clinton, Barack Obama, George W. Bush and their spouses attended the ceremony along with current first lady Melania Trump.